chrisguest75/sysadmin_examples/08_ssh/README.md

 TODO:

 * Decoding the private and public keys
+* [Keys versus certificates.](https://www.youtube.com/watch?v=P-Yq_6Da1b8) SSH can have a validity period but you have to be using SSH certificates not keys.  https://smallstep.com/blog/use-ssh-certificates/

 ## Install